zachkrall/artloop/README.md

 artloop is a command-line interface ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)) written in [Rust](https://rust-lang.org) that cycles through all generative art applications within a folder on a timed interval.

-artloop currently only works on macOS.
+artloop currently only works on macOS due to the way that macOS executables are nested (*.app/Contents/MacOS/*).

 ## installation